ClementCollignon/MarketNeutral_CNN/README.md

 Now we use the 50 remaining days of the year to do a mock play (see [script](trading_opti.py)).
 The goal here is to optimize the parameters to get the best Sharpe ratio in a more concrete situation.
 This time, we only train the last fully convoluted layer as the size of the memory will be limited.
-The Sharpe ratio is then computed as the mean over the standard deviation of the daily returns times $\sqrt{50}$ to give a yearly like Sharpe ratio (even if that's not entirely accurate).
+The Sharpe ratio is then computed as the mean over the standard deviation of the daily returns times $\sqrt{50}$ to give a yearly like Sharpe ratio (even if that's not entirely accurate, see [this paper](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=05561b77acfdd034a585c32048819cc9ba6d1434) from Andre Lo).
 50 days is a short period of time to evaluate our models.
 But it takes already 10 minutes per play on the hardware I have.
 We could finetune during this step the dropout, learning rate but also the memory size, and the number of epochs for training each day.